Authors are asked to send one hard copy of the manuscript along with digital copy on CD (compact disk) to:

 The Owl will not consider a manuscript that is currently under consideration elsewhere or has been published previously, except in special circumstances and with the prior approval of the Editor.

 Articles accepted for publication must be re-submitted on CD with double spacing throughout (including notes) and a double-spaced hard copy.
 Notes should be arranged as end notes at the end of the article.
-The preferred word processing programs are Microsoft Word, Word Perfect for Windows, or an rtf file.
+The preferred word processing programs are Microsoft Word or an rtf file.
 Please check disks for viruses.

 Books for Review